EmilyDeardorff/realtime-modis-viewer/README.md

 # realtime-modis-viewer
-A webtool to explore the different imagery products available from MODIS in near realtime.

 Use this [Realtime Modis Viewer](https://emilydeardorff.github.io/realtime-modis-viewer/) to explore near real-time MODIS taken in the past week.
 Toggle between the true-color, 7-2-1, and 3-6-7 band combinations to see how different features of our landscape look from space.